lekoala/bootstrap5-tags/readme.md

 - [Bootstrap5 autocomplete](https://github.com/lekoala/bootstrap5-autocomplete): the autocomplete input for bootstrap 5 (and more!)
 - [BS Companion](https://github.com/lekoala/bs-companion): the perfect bootstrap companion
 - [Admini](https://github.com/lekoala/admini): the minimalistic bootstrap 5 admin panel

+## How to contribute

+If you want to make a PR, please make your changes in `tags.js` and do not commit any build files They will be updated upon release of a new version.

+If you want to test your changes, simply run `npm start` and test in `demo.html` (feel free to add new test cases).

+For scss updates, apply changes to scss files.
+They need to be compiled manually since they are not meant to be used by themselves.